History of Kalamazoo Valley Community CollegeHistory of Kalamazoo Valley Community College

 Kalamazoo Valley Community College was established in 1966 by the overwhelming approval of voters in nine local school districts.
 It is a comprehensive, fully accredited, public, two-year College with enrollment of about 13,000 students.
 Kalamazoo Valley offers certificate programs in more than 20 areas of study and associate degrees in 25 others.
-In addition to Associate’s degree and certificate programs in business, health care, human and public service, technical occupations, and industry, the college also provides a quality experience for students preparing to transfer to four-year institutions following graduation.
+In addition to associate degree and certificate programs in business, health care, human and public service, technical occupations, and industry, the college also provides a quality experience for students preparing to transfer to four-year institutions following graduation.

-Currently, KVCC has three campuses:
+Currently, KVCC has four campuses:

 - Texas Township

 - Bronson Healthy Living Campus

 Designed by Alden B. Dow, a student of Frank Lloyd Wright, the Texas Township Campus is located near the I-94 and U.S. 131 interchange on 185 acres of rolling woodland west of Kalamazoo.
 Expanded several times over the last 45 years, the 430,000-square-foot complex features modern classrooms, comprehensive library and computer capabilities, two gymnasiums, a swimming pool, ball fields, tennis courts, a running track, two auditoriums, food services, free parking in expansive lots, and fully equipped labs for science, industrial and manufacturing technologies.

 Located in downtown Kalamazoo, the Arcadia Commons Campus includes Anna Whitten Hall (built in 1994), the Kalamazoo Valley Museum, and the Center for New Media.
 The campus serves as a hub for a community, business and education partnership that renovated and revitalized a significant portion of the historic downtown area.